peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

         - Tablar output now includes option to pick specific columns
         - BLAST XML to tabular tool supports multiple input files.
         - More detailed descriptions for BLASTN and BLASTP task option
+        - Supports setting a taxonomy ID in makeblastdb wrapper.
 ======= ======================================================================